saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 #### Alternate Networks & Releases Information

-The instructions provided are specifically for the **Kate testnet**. different network, you may need to download a different node version from the [node releases page](https://github.com/availproject/avail/releases) and a chain specification file for the specific network.
+The instructions provided are specifically for the **Kate testnet**.
+To connect to a different network, you may need to download an alternate node version from the [node releases page](https://github.com/availproject/avail/releases) and a chain specification file for the specific network.
 Contact the Avail team if